AugustasV/aws-bootcamp-cruddur-2023/journal/week2.md

 ### Observability
 Thinking for how long system is up, what system is doing, what is the fault reason, also thinking how to prevent the issue from reoccurring.

-## 3 pillars of observability
+### 3 pillars of observability
-Metrics - are useful to know key information about the system, real time state performance and utilization of application.
+* Metrics - are useful to know key information about the system, real time state performance and utilization of application.
-Traces - uses unique identifiers to track requests as they flow from frontend devices to backend services and databases.
+* Traces - uses unique identifiers to track requests as they flow from frontend devices to backend services and databases.
-Logs - textual format of things what happening in the system.
+* Logs - textual format of things what happening in the system.

+## AWS X-Ray

+X-Ray is middle ware software for analysis, traces collection.
+It's pretty straightforward way to get started, just need to install `aws-xray-sdk` package for python, pass AWS credentials for container, and we are good to go.
+Interesting that X-Ray could show services map, useful than more microservices would be used in place, not for now.

+But configuration/setup is pretty clunky and takes much time to do some stuff that on AWS X-Ray - it's pretty hard to use.
+Sometimes it's just not worth a time, as there is plenty alternatives around.